 - Pass on that hug of encouragement or touch of understanding.

 - Lovingly address matters of character before they develop into something more than a simple bad habit.

 It is through our relationships that we have the potential to teach heart-to-heart.

 “I would rather my child had a limited curriculum and access to limited educational resources, and yet learned by basking in the atmosphere of someone who had true pleasure in the books that were pursued, than that he should go to some well-equipped and soulless situation where, theoretically, he could ‘learn’ at optimum speed.”

 Parents are a child’s best cheerleaders.
 We can listen, understand, empathize, train, guide, and inspire!
 As mentors we can appreciate each child as an individual; recognizing the gifts that he has been blessed with and that make him who he is.

 If we are receptive, and understand the traits that make up each individual child’s personality, then we will be better able to encourage him along the way.
-If we can see things through his eyes, we will be better able to know when to slow down to overcome a weakness or to speed up to avoid frustration, to inspire his creativity, and to encourage him to take every thought captive.
+If we can see things through his eyes, we will be better able to know when to slow down to overcome a weakness or speed up to avoid frustration, and how to inspire his creativity.

 A Consistent Atmosphere

 All children thrive within a consistent routine.
 When they have this constancy of knowing what to expect next, it is easier for them to develop good habits — habits that will serve them throughout their lifetime.
 Some families will operate on a schedule, others will prefer to work in time blocks, and still others from a to-do list.
 While the organizing principle may vary, the goal remains to provide our children with a consistent routine.